Grogenski/q-sarima/README.md

 ## Project Structure
 - `dataset/`: Contains the JSON files with meteorological data sourced from NASA/POWER.
 - `results/`: Directory where the raw predictions and final evaluated metrics (RMSE, R² adj., MBE) are saved as CSV files.
-- `main.py`: The core script containing data preprocessing, the PennyLane quantum circuit definition, hybrid objective function, and the walk-forward validation loop.
+- `qsarima.py`: The core script containing data preprocessing, the PennyLane quantum circuit definition, hybrid objective function, and the walk-forward validation loop.
+- `config.yaml`: Configuration file to easily set experiment parameters (variables, climate, horizons, qubits) without modifying the source code.
+- `city_climate.json`: Auxiliary mapping file linking dataset files to their respective climate classifications.
+- `requirements.txt`: List of Python dependencies required to run the project.

 ## Requirements
-To run the Q-SARIMA pipeline, you need Python 3.8+ and the following libraries:
+To run the Q-SARIMA pipeline, you need Python 3.8+ and the libraries listed in the `requirements.txt` file.
+We recommend creating a virtual environment before installing the dependencies:

 ```
-pip install numpy pandas scipy tqdm joblib pmdarima pennylane
+pip install -r requirements.txt
 ```

 ## How to Run